 The first indication, obvious but always useful, is that you must arrive prepared for mooring.
 Equipment must be ready, as well as the crew.
 Knowledge of the boat and the location are two additional elements that can help manage the maneuver with less emotional strain.
 Carrying out all preliminary operations correctly is the best way to have a calmer approach, knowing you won’t have to improvise anything.

-Before even thinking about mooring, it’s important to get information about the port or anchorage where we’ll be performing the maneuver.
-If we’re going to a familiar place, there’s no problem.
-Otherwise, we should consult pilot books and online photos.
-Considering the weather conditions, when we can choose, it’s better to opt for a windward berth, with the wind blowing as little as possible on our beam.
+Before even thinking about docking, it is advisable to gather information about the port or anchorage where we will perform the maneuver.
+If we are heading to a familiar place, there are no problems.
+Otherwise, it is advisable to consult the pilot books and online photos, or ask for information when getting ready to book a berth.
+Reflecting on the weather conditions, when we can decide, it is better to opt for a windward dock, with the wind blowing as little as possible across our beam.
+The choice of berth indeed greatly influences the difficulty of docking.

-Let’s now consider the boat we’re steering.
-If it’s not our usual one, it’s necessary to test how it responds to maneuvers while we can still afford small mistakes.
-Let’s evaluate how it loses way and what effect the propeller creates in reverse.
-It’s advisable to perform these small tests in confined waters, or at least in an area with some reference points.
-Let’s do a 180-degree turn to verify how it turns at slow speed and how it responds to forward and reverse thrust trying to make it rotate on its axis.
-Returning to the wind discussion, let’s evaluate its effect on the topsides when beam on.
+To organize stress-free docking, it is essential to consider the boat we are driving.
+If it is not our usual one, it is necessary to test its responses to maneuvers when we can still afford some minor errors.
+We evaluate how it loses momentum and what involuntary effect the propeller in reverse has.
+It is advisable to perform these small tests in restricted waters, or at least in an area with some reference points.
+We make a 180-degree turn to check how it turns at slow speed and how it responds to reverse and forward thrusts trying to make it rotate on its own axis.
+Returning to the wind issue, we evaluate its effect across the deadwork.

-Prepare mooring lines and fenders, and get the vessel ready.
-It’s important that the deck is clear of any sharp objects or potential hazards like towels and cream containers.
-If we have a handheld VHF, it’s time to bring it to the cockpit to communicate with the marina when assistance is needed.
-Before starting maneuvers, remember to remove anything hanging from the lifelines, both to avoid getting it dirty with dock lines and because it increases wind resistance, leading to unwanted boat responses.
-In case of strong gusts, it’s better to close the bimini and spray hood.
+Prepare mooring lines and fenders, and make the boat ready as well.
+It is important that the deck is free of sharp objects or potential hazards such as towels and cream containers.
+If we have a portable VHF, now is the time to bring it to the cockpit to communicate with the marina (the VHF channel of our Genoa marina is 74) when assistance is needed.
+Before starting maneuvers, let us also remember to remove anything hanging on the lifelines, both to avoid the risk of soiling it with the mooring lines and because it increases wind resistance, leading to unwanted responses from the boat.
+In case of fairly strong gusts (which can occasionally happen with berths in Liguria), it is better to close the bimini and spray hood.

 When the boat is set up, prepare the crew.
 A skipper with clear ideas knows the maneuvers to perform and instructs their crew with clear and precise orders.
 Shouting, suddenly changing plans, and creating confusion is the best way to mess up the entire maneuver.